+'''

+owner A string, NIL or :all.

+database A database object which defaults to default-database.

 on The name of a table as a string, symbol or SQL expression, a list of such names or NIL.

+result A list of strings.

+'''

-Returns a list of strings representing index names in database which defaults to \default-database\. owner is NIL by default which means that only indexes owned by users are listed.
+Returns a list of strings representing index names in database which defaults to default-database. owner is NIL by default which means that only indexes owned by users are listed.
 If owner is a string denoting a user name, only indexes owned by owner are listed.
-If owner is :all then all indexes are listed.
+If owner is all then all indexes are listed.